HaynesStephens/haynesstephens.github.io/_pages/about.md

 ### career interests

-I am looking to apply my technical skills to decarbonization projects.
-Lately I've been interested in using artifical intelligence to clean our energy sector through ***grid-enhancing technologies*** and ***virtual power plants*** ⚡️. \nI am also an advocate for engaging more scientists in climate-energy policy, as policy approaches to climate change will inherently require science-based solutions.
+I am looking to apply my technical skills to decarbonization-focused efforts that can create a greener society and economy. 🌿\I am also an advocate for engaging more scientists in climate-energy policy, as policy approaches to climate change will inherently require science-based solutions.